int128/gradle-ssh-plugin/README.md

 ```

+#### Handle the error

+These methods raise an exception and stop Gradle if error occurs:
+  * `execute` throws an exception if exit status of the remote command is not zero.
+  * `executeSudo` throws an exception if exit status of the remote command is not zero, including sudo authentication failure.
+  * `executeBackground` throws an exception if exit status of the remote command is not zero, but does not interrupt any other background operations.
+If any command cause error, the task will be failed.
+  * `shell` throws an exception if exit status of the shell is not zero.

 #### Interact with the stream

-`execute` and `shell` method can take a setting for interaction with the stream.
+`execute`, `executeBackground` and `shell` can take a setting for interaction with the stream.
 ```groovy
 execute('passwd', pty: true, interaction: {
   when(partial: ~/.+[Pp]assowrd: */) {